quixio/quix-docs/docs/manage/testing-environments.md

 # Testing multiple environments

-Sometimes you want a Quix Streams client to initially use one environemtn, and then configure it to work with another environment.
+Sometimes you want a Quix Streams client to initially use one environment, and then configure it to work with another environment.
 This is sometimes done to test different environments.
-This can be achieved by simply changing the streaming token, also known as the SDK token, used to authenticate your Quix Streams client.
+This can be achieved by simply changing the streaming token used to authenticate your Quix Streams client.

 In Quix Streams a [streaming token](../develop/authentication/streaming-token.md) is used to authenticate Quix Streams with a specific environment.
 Each streaming token is scoped to one environment - this is the environment in which it is obtained.
 For example, if you obtain the token from your production envuironment, then it is scoped to work only with that environment.